 - 1 17 oz. box Crispix cereal

 - 1 16 oz. jar lightly salted peanuts

 - 3/4 cup butter

 - 1/2 tsp baking soda

 - 1 family size bag M&M's

 - In a VERY large bowl (or two smaller ones), combine pretzels, cereal and peanuts.
 In a small saucepan, bring brown sugar, butter and corn syrup to a boil at a low temperature.
 Boil 2-3 minutes, stirring constantly.
 Be careful not to burn.Add vanilla, baking soda and cream of tartar.
 Bring back to a boil.
 Your mixture will almost look light and fluffy.
 Remove from heat and pour over your pretzels, cereal and peanuts.....coating as evenly as possible.
-It may be necessary to do this in smaller batches.Bake on 2 jelly roll pans for 5 minutes.
+It may be necessary to do this in smaller batches.Bake on 2 jelly roll pans at 350 degrees for 5 minutes.
 Stir and bake another 5 minutes.
 Cool.
 Break apart and mix in M&M's.
 This is SOOOOO good!